-Maybe you’re looking at a litter of newly-born kittens and planning to bring one home to your family.
+Maybe you’re looking at a litter of newborn kittens and planning to bring one home to your family.
 Or, you might be checking out the cats for adoption at your local shelter.

 While you’ll likely be looking at things like color and breed, you might not be too concerned if your new kitten or rescue cat is male or female.
 There are pros and cons to both, though, so it’s well worth finding out more before you go any further.